Thomas Blamey: Middle East

 Lady (Olga) Blamey presenting the prizes to the winning teams in the Gaza Beach Surf Lifesaving Carnival.
 Newspapers in Australia criticised her presence, although the wives of senior British officers, including General Sir Archibald Wavell and Lieutenant General Richard O'Connor, had joined their husbands in the Middle East.

+Lieutenant General Sir Thomas Blamey (left) talking with Jessie Vasey and lieutenant colonels George Vasey and John Chapman (right) on board the troop transport Strathallan in December 1939.

 On 13 October 1939, a month after the outbreak of the Second World War, Blamey was promoted to lieutenant general, appointed to command the 6th Division, the first formation of the new Second Australian Imperial Force, and received the AIF service number VX1.
 Menzies limited his choice of commanders by insisting that they be selected from the Militia rather than the Permanent Military Forces (PMF), the Army's full-time, regular component.
 For brigade commanders, he chose Brigadiers Arthur Allen, Leslie Morshead and Stanley Savige.
 He selected Brigadier Edmund Herring to command the 6th Division artillery, Colonel Samuel Burston for its medical services, and Lieutenant Colonels Clive Steele and Jack Stevens for its engineers and signals.
 All except Allen had previously served with him during his time commanding the 3rd Division in Melbourne.
 For his two most senior staff officers, he chose two PMF officers, Colonel Sydney Rowell as GSO1 and Lieutenant Colonel George Alan Vasey as AA&QMG.

 In February 1940, the War Cabinet decided to form a second AIF division, the 7th Division, and group the 6th and 7th Divisions together as I Corps, with Blamey as its commander.
 On Blamey's recommendation, Major General Iven Mackay was appointed to succeed him in command of the 6th Division, while Lieutenant General John Lavarack, a PMF officer, assumed command of the 7th Division.
 Blamey took Rowell with him as his corps chief of staff, and picked Major General Henry Wynter as his administrative officer.
 Blamey flew to Palestine on a Qantas flying boat in June 1940.
 He refused to allow his troops to perform police duties in Palestine, and established warm relations with the Jewish community there, becoming a frequent guest in their homes.